Rami Malek: 2010–2015: Supporting roles

-2015–present: Breakthrough
+2015–present: Breakthrough and acclaim

 Screenwriter Sam Esmail had auditioned over 100 actors to play the lead character of Elliot Alderson (a mentally unstable computer-hacker) for a show he was developing.
 Having failed to cast the part, he considered re-writing the character altogether.
 However, after seeing Malek's audition in late summer 2014, Esmail said, "It opened my eyes to who Elliot really was".
 The resultant psychological drama, Mr. Robot, premiered on June 24, 2015, on the USA Network, with Malek in the lead role.
 To accurately play the character, who suffers from mental and social disorders, he met with a psychologist.
 The role drew immediate acclaim from critics, with USA Today calling it his "breakout performance".
 Entertainment Weekly called Malek's "magnetic performance" the "best reason" to watch the show.
 Backstage remarked that Malek "anchored the drama" and that his "spin" on the anti-hero trope "promises a fresh direction for prestige TV".
 His performance earned him nominations for the Dorian Award, Satellite Award, Golden Globe Award, and Screen Actors Guild Award.
 He won the Critics' Choice Television Award for Best Actor in a Drama Series and the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 He was the first non-white actor to win an Emmy in that category since 1998.
 The show concluded in December 2019 with its fourth season, for which Malek received a third Golden Globe nomination for Best Actor in a Television Series – Drama.

 Though he was among 3000 actors considered to play Han Solo in Solo: A Star Wars Story, Malek had his first starring role in Buster's Mal Heart, which premiered in September 2016 at the Toronto International Film Festival to positive reviews.
 In it, Malek plays a man who leads two lives, one as Jonah and another as Buster.
 Casting him in the role before his success with Mr. Robot, the director, Sarah Adina Smith, said, "I had no idea how huge and adored he would become".
 Reviewing the actor's performance, John DeFore of The Hollywood Reporter wrote, "Fans of Mr. Robot won't be disappointed in the least by this vehicle for Emmy-winning series star Rami Malek, which both fits in with Mr. Robot's delusion-prone paranoia and lets the charismatic actor stretch out in his first feature lead".
 Malek next starred as Louis Dega in Papillon, a remake of the 1973 film, co-starring Charlie Hunnam.
 It premiered at the 2017 Toronto International Film Festival, and had a limited box office release in August 2018.
 In 2017, Malek joined the cast of the Netflix animated comedy series BoJack Horseman (season 4), voicing the character Flip McVicker, a writer who does not trust email.